Szymon-Michalak/iOS-Resources/docs/resourcesDocs/repositories/SwiftUIDeliberatePractice.md

 description: A repository of SwiftUI projects aimed at deliberate practice.
 ---

-The "SwiftUI Apprentice" GitHub repository by J. Rasmusson provides a comprehensive collection of SwiftUI examples and tutorials.
+The "SwiftUI Apprentice" GitHub repository by J. Rasmusson provides a collection of SwiftUI examples and tutorials.
 It is designed to help developers learn and apply SwiftUI to create modern, responsive user interfaces for iOS applications.

 <details>
 **URL:** https://github.com/jrasmusson/swiftui